 If you don’t want to use cartridges, or are bothered by Kaweco’s converters, plastic Sports are able to be converted into eyedropper pens by applying silicone grease to the barrel threads.
 You can add an o-ring as well but the silicone grease works just fine.

 Eyedroppering is especially nice with clear barrel models such as the clear classic, and any of the ice series.
 In the picture above, I’ve filled this pen with Noodlers Blue Nosed Bear.
 This is a super wet ink, so the fact that I was able to write with this and enjoy it means that this medium nib was a very dry writer.
 I’ve taken notes with my navy Sport, and it flowed well, but the design of the pen makes it impractical for start/stop applications unless you’re able to use the pen unposted.
 When I was first trying to write with my clear Sport that had baby’s bottom, the pen wouldn’t flow consistently when I was holding the pen at a high angle.
-My partner tried using it while holding the pen at a lower angle and they were able to get a consistent flow.
+My girlfriend tried using it while holding the pen at a lower angle and she was able to get a consistent flow.
 I’m not sure how common baby’s bottom is for Kaweco nibs, but it is an issue to look out for.
 If you’re a lefty over writer beginning their fountain pen journey with a Sport and you encounter baby’s bottom, please don’t be discouraged because there is always another nib.

 I love Kaweco as a brand, and love all of my pens from them, but the quality control on their nibs can be uneven.
 I once bought a double broad Kaweco nib, and it didn’t have a slit.
 Fortunately, all of their pens except for the Supra take the same nib, so it’s easy to swap nibs once you’ve found one that you really like.
 All Kaweco nibs are friction fit inside a plastic housing.
 On all metal sectioned models, this housing can just be screwed in and out.
 On all plastic sectioned models, the housing is stuck inside the section and is not able to be removed.
 To remove a Kaweco nib from its housing, use a rubber grip or jar opener and pull it out by holding the nib at the tapered part of the feed.
 Kaweco feeds are a lot more durable than (for example) TWSBI feeds, so these pens are good to practice on if you’re a beginner nib swapper.
 Lamys are good for practice as well, but you can’t play around with other nib brands.